torianne02/pint-trackr-rails-js/README.md

 This app is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).

 ## Code of Conduct
-Everyone interacting in the TripLogger project's codebases, issue trackers, chat rooms, and mailing lists are expected to follow the [code of conduct](https://github.com/torianne02/pint-trackr-rails/blob/master/CODE_OF_CONDUCT.md)
+Everyone interacting in the PintTrackr project's codebases, issue trackers, chat rooms, and mailing lists are expected to follow the [code of conduct](https://github.com/torianne02/pint-trackr-rails/blob/master/CODE_OF_CONDUCT.md)

 ## Credits
 Project structure developed with Rails gem.